-NOTE: Students are expected to adhere to the following word-count limits for document b and c described above: Descriptions of Theoretical Orientation - 2,500 words (approximately 10 pages in APA-style); and the formal case presentation paper - 2,000 words (approximately 8 pages in APA-style).
+NOTE: Students are expected to adhere to the following word-count limits for document b and c described above: Descriptions of Theoretical Orientation - 2,500 words (approximately 10 pages in APA-style); and the formal case presentation paper- 2,000 words (approximately 8 pages in APA-style).
 Page limits do not include figures or references.
 Be aware that these are upper limits, not length requirements.
-Also, keep in mind that there is likely background information on your client you may choose to present orally that is not necessarily required for a cohesive conceptualization from your chosen orientation.

-i) Students prepare 2 copies of the written materials and provide a copy to each committee member at least one week prior to the IRC Exam days.
+Also, keep in mind that there is likely background information on your client you may choose to present orally that is not necessarily required for a cohesive conceptualization from your chosen orientation. i) Students must submit the written materials to their committee members at least one week prior to the scheduled IRC Exam day.